Mata Hari and her bridesmaids (Robert Hanssen and Aldrich Ames)

 - It’s inheritable—we tend to trust a relative of a trusted friend

 - It’s socially derived—We tend to trust individuals who share our cultural heritage and network

 - It’s cumulative—We tend to increase our trust levels in individuals who previously have proved themselves trustworthy

 These evaluation principals (which are essentially deterministic Turing tests) work very well in social relationships, but frequently fail in complex security environments.
 The source of the problem is that most of us instinctively tend to classify the world into a “friend”, “foe” or “unclassified TBD” categories.
 We also like to believe that once categorized, the subject in question will continue indefinitely to conform to our classifications and expectations.
 This tendency is hard wired into our evolutionary decision making process and to a large degree also forms the basis for many irrational behaviors like anti-Semitism.

-After conducting quite a few security sweeps and post mortems on breaches, I have come to conclude that most individuals—given the right opportunity and motive—could spontaneously flip the color of their hat.
+After conducting quite a few security sweeps, pen tests, and post mortems on breaches, I have come to conclude that most individuals—given the right opportunity and motive—could spontaneously flip the color of their hat.

 The concept of credential-based security (that is, non-expiring clearance) is reminiscent of cheese, especially the cheap Swiss variety, the one with too many holes.
 Now, don’t get me wrong, I have the same tolerance for curious mice as the next guy, but the text books are full of big rats that were—paradoxically—supposed to guard the cheesy comestibles, not eat or sell them!
 Recall that Aldrich Ames, Robert Hanssen and Kim Philby, just to name a few, each had the highest top-secret clearance and all the right personal and social attributes.
 Philby, actually wrote the chapter dedicated to Counter Espionage Methods in the SOE spy training manual used at Camp X.